-- PKE is far less efficient compared to SKE (even in ROM) - SKE using Block Ciphers (e.g. AES) and MAC is very fast - RSA-OAEP uses modular exponentiations (Cramer-Shoup even more) - Hybrid encryption: Use (CCA secure) PKE to transfer a key for the (CCA secure) SKE.
-Use SKE with this key for sending data - Hopefully the combination remains CCA secure - Note: PKE used to encrypt only a (short) key for the SKE - Relatively low overhead on top of the (fast) SKE encryption or to generate a key
+- PKE is far less efficient compared to SKE (even with Random Oracle) - RSA-OAEP uses modular exponentiations, DDH based schemes uses exponentiations in a group, etc. - SKE and MAC (e.g., using Block Ciphers like AES) are very fast - Hybrid encryption: Use (CCA secure) PKE to transfer a key for the (CCA secure) SKE.
+Use SKE with this key for sending data - Hopefully the combination remains (CCA) secure - Note: PKE used to encrypt only a (short) key for the SKE - Relatively low overhead on top of the (fast) SKE encryption